Pub crawl: United States

-Santa-theme pub crawls
+Santa-themed pub crawls

 The SantaCon pub crawl originated in San Francisco in 1994 and has since spread to 300 cities in 44 countries, including New York City.
 London, Vancouver, Belfast and Moscow.
 The New York SantaCon is the largest, with an estimated 30,000 people participating in 2012.
 Other events were much smaller and more subdued, with 30 participating in Spokane, Washington.

 In New York City, where it has taken place since 1997, it has come under widespread criticism for rowdiness by participants, with drunken behavior that has disrupted parts of Manhattan and Brooklyn, and led to calls for the event to be ended and for participant misbehavior to be curbed.
 Former Police Commissioner Raymond Kelly said that despite "some rowdy actions by a small handful of people in the past," SantaCon was "an event that we support.
 It's what makes New York New York."
 During the New York City SantaCon in 2012, participants "left a trail of trouble" through Hell's Kitchen, Midtown Manhattan, the East Village and Williamsburg.
 Residents complained revelers vomited and urinated in the street and fought with each other.

 In London, the London Santa Pub Crawl has been held each December since 2004.
 The event sees participants dress up as Santa Claus, and visit a selection of London pubs along a pre-planned route.
 From just 25 participants in its first year, the event now sees more than 300 Santas take to the streets to enjoy the festivities.
 Participants are asked to donate to support the event's nominated charity, and more than £5,000 has been raised over the years for the British Red Cross and St Christopher's Hospice.
 The 2014 London Santa Pub Crawl took place on Saturday 13 December 2014.